Ayuei/DeBEIR/paper.md

 DeeEIR is a library that addresses this gap by facilitating bi-encoder research and provides base classes with flexible functionality through inheritance.
 Although we provide cross-encoder re-rankers for feature completeness, the library's priority is facilitating bi-encoder research.
 The strength of bi-encoders lies in the offline indexing of dense vectors.
 These vectors can then be used for first-stage retrieval and potentially passed to a second-stage retrieval system such as a cross-encoder.
 Bi-encoders can be used as the sole retrieval system when there is a lack of training data [@search-like-an-expert-2022] and, therefore, can be more useful in areas such as biomedical IR, where training data is scarce.
 Cross-encoders, however, require large amounts of training data for effectiveness.

-The DeBeIR library exposes an API for commonly used functions for training, hyper-parameter tuning (\autoref{fig:training}) and evaluation of transformer-based models.
+The DeBEIR library exposes an API for commonly used functions for training, hyper-parameter tuning (\autoref{fig:training}) and evaluation of transformer-based models.
 The pipeline can be broken up into multiple stages: parsing, query building, query execution, serialization and evaluation (\autoref{fig:pipeline}).
 Furthermore, we package our caching mechanism for the expensive encoding operations to speed up the pipeline during repeated experimentation.

 Although similar libraries exist, such as sentence-transformers [@reimers2019], and openNIR[@opennir], they have less of a focus on the early stages of the dense retrieval pipeline.
 This stage involves indexing the textual data from the corpora and indexing dense vector representations, which is only helpful for bi-encoder type models over the traditional cross-encoder and is thus not typically explored by other libraries.
 Other limitations include a lack of extendability that restrict the users' options for training customization (we provide base classes that can be inherited) or that the library is tailored to general-purpose machine learning rather than informational retrieval.
 Finally, these libraries have a limited caching mechanism, as cross-encoders typically will not require this capability as it is decoupled from the index.
 Bi-encoders can have queries cached at query time to make repeated query calls to the index significantly faster.